nagendraprasads/ML-AI-Berkeley-Assignment-24.1/README.md

 ### 3. Pair Dataset Creation
 - Converted raw records into pairs of accounts
 - Assigned match/non-match labels using hierarchy logic

+**Note:** This solution builds on the exploratory data analysis (EDA) and extends it into a complete machine learning workflow, including model comparison, cross-validation, and hyperparameter tuning.
+A pair-based dataset was constructed using hierarchy-driven proxy labels, ensuring that the model learns from realistic business relationships rather than artificially generated targets.

 ### 4. Modeling
 Three models were evaluated: